nevanscott/uxui0120/_projects/web-app.md

 * Expand your research to at least 2-3 companies to try to find as much variety of information and needs as you can.
 * Find someone who works in HR to get their perspective, as well as managers and employees (preferably low-level).
 * Look to LinkedIn, Slack, or leverage your existing networks to find potential contacts and interviewees.
-* Run usability tests with real users in co-working spaces (e.g. WeWork, Spaces).
+* Run usability tests with real users—try scheduling these in advance.
 * Early in the process try to visit companies and shadow employees to observe their current process, behaviors and pain points.

 ## Roadmap

 ### Weekend

-* Start networking and schedule interviews and site visits
+* Start networking to schedule interviews and site visits

 ### Monday

 * Interviews and observation
 * Competitive Analysis
-* Gather information
+* Desk research

 ### Tuesday

 * Continue interviews and observation
+* Affinity Diagram *Use post-its on a wall!*

 ### Wednesday

-* Affinity Diagram
 * User Persona
 * Problem Statement
 * User Stories / Task Analysis / Scenarios / Use cases